-If you choose and get accepted onto the Year in Industry version of the degree you will spend your third year working for one of our industrial partners.
-During this time you will be supported to complete an assignment based on how you applied knowledge from your degree programme.
+If you choose and are accepted on the Year in Industry version of the degree, you will spend your third year working for one of our industrial partners.
+During this time you will be supported to complete an assignment based on how you applied knowledge from your degree.

-After returning to full time study, in your final two years, you can choose from a wide range of specialist options from across engineering, mathematics, data science and intelligent and robotic systems, to fit your interests.
+After returning to full time study, in your final two years, you can choose from a wide range of specialist options across engineering, mathematics, data science and intelligent and robotic systems to fit your interests.
 You will be taught by some of the leaders of research in these topics.

 This course is accredited by the following organisations